Navigation & Routes

 Offline Navigation

-- Turn-by-turn directions: All navigation instructions are computed locally.
-No internet required after the route is set.
+- Turn-by-turn directions: Routes are calculated and navigation instructions are computed on your phone.
+No internet is required to follow a route once it is set.

 - GPS tracking: Your iPhone's GPS works independently of cell service.
 Ride recording and position tracking continue with zero connectivity.